Jessica Deahr

-Jessica Anne Deahr (born July 9, 1982 in Chicago) is an American contemporary dancer and choreographer.
+Jessica Anne Deahr NeVille (born July 9, 1982 in Chicago) is an American contemporary dancer and choreographer.
 A dancer and first generation student of James Morrow's "fusion technique" as part of the now defunct contemporary dance company "Instruments of Movement" (est. 2001), she was named Artistic Director of Chicago Dance Crash in November 2012.
 Throughout her career, Deahr has performed, taught, and choreographed around the world.

 Early life and career

 Deahr’s childhood training began in Arlington Heights, IL training primarily in jazz, ballet and hip hop.
 Upon earning a Bachelor of Arts degree in sociology with a minor in dance from Illinois Wesleyan University, her early career continued as a trainee scholarship recipient of the Joel Hall Dance Center in Chicago, IL.

 In addition to teaching and modeling, as a professional dancer Deahr worked as a company member of James Morrow’s “Instruments of Movement” from 2007-2009 while guest performing for Harrison McEldowney and Frank Chaves among others.
 Combining both her creative range and commercial interests, Deahr performed for artists Nelly, Vanilla Ice, Jump Smokers and DJ Pauly D while contracting with Royal Caribbean International as both a dancer and ariel artist, performing domestically as well as across Europe, Asia and South America.